ericphann/voice-sentiment-analysis/README.md

 ## ✨ Getting Started
 See our [Streamlit App]() and [Final Presentation]() to interact with our project and see a live-demo, respectively.
 If you'd like to learn a bit more about each of the approaches, then we recommend walking through each of the provided notebooks.

-## 📝 Approach #1: Speech-to-Text / Transcription
+## 📝 Approach #1: Transcription Sentiment Analysis
-Transcribing the audio sample to text and running it through a sentiment analysis model for raw text and embeddings.
+Transcribing the audio sample to raw text and running it through the NLTK Sentiment Analyzer.
+Additionally, embedding the raw text and classifying the embeddings using Hugging Face sentiment analysis pipeline.

 We use the pre-trained Wav2Vec Model [Wav2Vec2-Large-960h](https://huggingface.co/facebook/wav2vec2-large-960h) for transcription.
 _Wav2Vec is trained using connectionist temporal classification and its outputs must be decoded using a CTC tokenizer._